-To become a phlebotomist, you can expect to spend a couple of months in a phlebotomy program, practice sticking needles in people's arms, and take an exam to show everything you know about drawing blood.
+You can expect to spend a couple of months in a phlebotomy program, where you'll practice sticking needles in people's arms and take an exam to show everything you know about drawing blood.
 In less than a year, you can work in an entry-level medical position, performing a valuable job in a doctor's office, medical lab, or hospital.
 When a doctor needs a blood sample to make a diagnosis, they turn to you.

 A phlebotomist, also called a phlebotomy technician, is a professional trained to collect blood samples from individuals.
 Depending on where they work, they also may assist with blood transfusions and blood drives.
 In addition to physically drawing blood from patients, they prepare blood samples for testing, collect patient information, and support patients who may be uncomfortable around needles.